Connect with others who understand.

 How Common Is Hemophilia B?

-It’s hard to know how many people have hemophilia B because some people with mild hemophilia B may not know they have the disorder.
+It’s hard to know how many people have hemophilia B. People with mild types of hemophilia B may not be aware of their condition.

-A study released in 2020 looked at data from hemophilia treatment centers (HTCs) in the United States.
-Data collection took place from 2012 to 2018 to estimate the number of U.S. males living with hemophilia.
-The researchers found that about 3.7 per 100,000 males have hemophilia B. They also determined that about 1 in every 19,283 males born from 1995 to 2014 had hemophilia B.
+A study released in 2020 looked at data from U.S. hemophilia treatment centers (HTCs).
+Data collected between 2012 and 2018 was used to estimate the number of U.S. males living with hemophilia.
+The researchers found that 3.7 of 100,000 males had hemophilia B.

-However, the actual rates are likely higher, because the study did not include females or the estimated 20 percent of people who were treated outside of HTCs.
+However, the actual rates are likely higher.
+The study didn’t include females or the estimated 20 percent of people who were treated outside of HTCs.

-Which Races or Ethnicities Are More Likely To Get Hemophilia B?
+Which Races or Ethnicities Are More Likely To Have Hemophilia B?

 • 12.4 per 100,000 for Hispanic males

-More research is needed to fully understand whether hemophilia B affects members of some racial and ethnic groups more than others — and if so, why.
+More research is needed to understand whether hemophilia B affects some racial and ethnic groups more than others, and why that may happen.

-Which Sex Is More Likely To Get Hemophilia B?
+Which Sex Is More Likely To Have Hemophilia B?

-The X chromosome determines a person’s biological sex.
 Biological males have one Y chromosome and one X chromosome.
-If the mother passes on the F9 mutation on the X chromosome to a male child, they will have hemophilia B.
+If a mother passes on the F9 mutation on the X chromosome to a male child, they will have hemophilia B. This is because they have no other healthy X chromosome that can override the mutation.

-Biological females who inherit just one copy of an X chromosome with the F9 mutation become hemophilia B carriers — they do not have hemophilia B, but they can pass it on to their children.
-“For each man with hemophilia, 1.6 female carriers can be identified,” according to findings in the Journal of Thrombosis and Haemostasis.
+Biological females who inherit just one copy of the F9 mutation may be hemophilia B carriers.
+In other words, they don’t have hemophilia B, but they can pass it on to their children.

 When Does Hemophilia B Usually Develop?

 Hemophilia B is usually diagnosed in childhood.
-More severe hemophilia B is more likely to be diagnosed at an earlier age since the symptoms show up sooner than those of mild hemophilia B:
+Severe hemophilia is usually diagnosed earlier because symptoms appear sooner than they do in mild cases.

 • Severe hemophilia B is usually diagnosed by age 2.